ShraddhaD-07/project/README.md

 3. **Dashboard** — KPI cards, inflow vs. outflow charts, and a category breakdown update in real time.
 4. **Forecast** — A 90-day forecast with confidence bands shows where the balance is headed.
 5. **What-If** — Sliders simulate income changes, expense cuts, or one-time purchases live.
-6. **Alerts & Tips** — Low-balance warnings and AI savings recommendations surface automatically.
+6. **Alerts & Recommendations** — Low-balance warnings and AI savings recommendations surface automatically.

 ## Architecture